Arekushi/drakengard-3-pt-br-translation/README.en.md

 <br>

 # About the project...
-Translation project for the PS3-exclusive Drakengard 3!
-This incredible RPG never received official support for Brazilian Portuguese, which kept many players from fully enjoying it.
+Translation project for the PS3-exclusive **Drakengard 3!** This incredible RPG never received official support for Brazilian Portuguese, which kept many players from fully enjoying it.
 Now, with this translation, more people can experience this masterpiece.

-The translation was based on the original English texts, using ChatGPT as the main tool.
+From the same contributors behind the **Brazilian Portuguese translation of [NieR Replicant™ ver.1.22][nier-pt-br]**, the translation was based on the original English texts, using ChatGPT as the main tool.
 Afterward, we carefully reviewed everything to ensure quality and accuracy — and in most cases, the texts were already quite satisfactory.

 ChatGPT was crucial for completing this translation in record time, something impossible with services like Google Translate or Bing, which still struggle with accuracy.